 Cosmos Health and Smart for Life Execute Letter of Intent for Strategic Global Co-Venture

-LOI Calls for the Provision of SMFL Pan-European Access and COSM North American Access for Products and Services

-/EIN News/ -- MIAMI and CHICAGO, Oct.
-27, 2022 (GLOBE NEWSWIRE) -- Cosmos Holdings d/b/a Cosmos Health, Inc. (“Cosmos") (Nasdaq: COSM) and Smart for Life, Inc. (Nasdaq: SMFL), both high growth leaders in the Health & Wellness sector marketing and manufacturing nutritional foods and supplements today announced that they have executed a non-binding Letter of Intent for a strategic co-venture agreement to cross market products and services in their reciprocal markets.
+MIAMI and CHICAGO, Oct.
+27, 2022 (GLOBE NEWSWIRE) -- Cosmos Holdings d/b/a Cosmos Health, Inc. ("Cosmos") COSM and Smart for Life, Inc. SMFL, both high growth leaders in the Health & Wellness sector marketing and manufacturing nutritional foods and supplements today announced that they have executed a non-binding Letter of Intent for a strategic co-venture agreement to cross market products and services in their reciprocal markets.
 The announcement was made jointly by Greg Siokas, CEO of Cosmos and A.J.
 Cervantes, Jr., Chairman of Smart for Life.
 The Letter of Intent was executed on October 27, 2022.
 The terms of the letter of intent are anticipated to become the subject of a definitive agreement between the parties within the next thirty days.

 "We are two high growth companies in the Health & Wellness industry with the primary distinction being our respective markets, with Cosmos serving the EU and UK markets and Smart for Life serving the North American markets," said Mr. Cervantes.
 "Greg and I have spent time exploring the prospective benefits to be derived from our cross-border relationship, both short term and long term.
 It is obvious when looking at the two companies, the synergies that exist."